Differences From TFC

 In Terrafirmacraft, players are now affected by their body temperature, and must manage it to survive.
 The player's body temperature is affected by the ambient temperature of the environment they are in, the season, and the blocks around them.
 If the player is too hot, or too cold, they will begin to suffer negative effects, such as Slowness and Mining Fatigue.
 If they are too hot, they will also begin to "sweat", and lose hydration faster, while if they are too cold, they will begin to lose hunger faster in order to warm themselves up.
 Prolonged exposure in extreme temperatures may even cause the player to die.
 Body temperature can be managed by crafting Clothing, by being under shelter such as Roofs, and by being near certain blocks such as Firepits.

 The player's current body temperature status is shown by a thermometer in the bottom right side of the screen.
-The player's current body temperature is shown by the indicator on the thermometer, while the player's acceptable range of temperatures are shown by the colors on the gauge, where green indicates the temperatures in which a player is comfortable, while blue and red indicate being cold and being hot respectively.
-Wearing clothing will affect the player's acceptable range of temperatures, while being under shelter and being near certain blocks will modify the player's body temperature.
+The current ambient temperature is shown by the indicator on the thermometer, while the player's acceptable range of temperatures are shown by the colors on the gauge, where green indicates the temperatures in which a player is comfortable, while blue and red indicate being cold and being hot respectively.
+Wearing clothing, being under shelter and being near certain blocks will affect the player's acceptable range of temperatures.

 Unlike the original Terrafirmacraft, where only three types of trees can generate in an area, in Terrafirmacraft, any type of tree can generate as long as the climate and region is suitable.